AbstractMenus/Docs/start/how_to.rst

 So we've added a new button in our menu.
 We'll briefly describe the parameters used in this item.
 For a detailed description of items, visit :doc:`../general/item_format` page.

 :slot: Button position, specified by the ordinal number of the inventory cell.
-You can learn about other ways to specify a slot [here] (Item format#slot).
+You can learn about other ways to specify a slot :ref:`here <prop-slot>`.
 :material: Id of the item.
 On Spigot ``1.13+`` only materials by name supported.
 You can find them `here <https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html>`_.
 Numeric ids only works on Spigot ``1.12.2`` and lower.
 :name: Display name of the item.
 As other string values, it supports color codes, placeholders, etc.